sigurdroemer/hybrid_exponential_scheme/README.md

 Remark: The code is limited to one-dimensional SVE's where the kernel functions are the same for both the stochastic and non-stochastic integral as defined above.
 The scheme can be considered more generally, see the paper.

 # Example
-As an example we simulate the rough Bergomi model defined by ... where ...
+As an example we simulate the rough Bergomi model from (x) defined by ... where ...

+[mention finance context]

 Using the hybrid-exponential scheme with kappa = 1 to simulate the process V(t) we get ... showing sqrt(V(t)) in the first plot (the volatility process) and the U^j(t), j=1,...,m, factors in the plot below that.
 ![pic1](https://github.com/sigurdroemer/hybrid_exponential_scheme/blob/readme_images/volatility.jpg)